MCLDG/non-profit-blockchain/health/README.md

-# Part 6: Read and write to the blockchain with AWS Lambda

-In this blog post we will learn how to publish a Lambda function to invoke chaincode functions on a Hyperledger Fabric blockchain running on Amazon Managed Blockchain.
-We will use the NodeJS Hyperledger Fabric SDK within the Lambda function to interface with the blockchain.
+# Health check the Managed Blockchain peer nodes

+In this section we will deploy a Lambda function that checks the health of the Amazon Managed Blockchain peer nodes.
+The Lambda function will return success if all the peer nodes in the Fabric network are AVAILABLE, otherwise it will return an error.

 ## Pre-requisites